7 steps to end a coaching conversation

 The Art of Closing Your Coaching Session

-ICF describes the art of closing the session in one of the ICF Core Competencies, ‘Facilitates Client Growth’: the coach “partners with the client to transform learning and insight into action and promotes client autonomy in the coaching process.”
+ICF describes the art of ending the coaching session in one of the ICF Core Competencies, ‘Facilitates Client Growth’: the coach “partners with the client to transform learning and insight into action and promotes client autonomy in the coaching process.”
 We simply help them create the conditions for forward movement – motivation, drive to action, clarity on next steps, and potential obstacles.
 We also consolidate and celebrate the learning that happened during the session.

 Now, think of a time when you had a nice flight but the landing was rough, maybe the pilot attempted to land a few times.
 What memories do you hold of that experience?
 Probably not really nice, even if the flight was mostly enjoyable.